Abbott-Unlimited/AbcBankCSharpInterview/README.md

 I believe that the new configuration allows the application to be much more dynamic and extensible while providing a solid, modern foundation to continue to improve on.

+You can find my commits to this repo here: https://github.com/willWashington/AbcBankCSharpInterview/commits/development

 ## The Stack & Implementation
 I implemented .NET 4.8.1 in the first PR I pushed for the challenge.
 The implementation itself leverages TDD.
 I built the foundation of the architecture and then started to build the first test.
 This test is designed to be fired in CI/CD eventually as a startup test.
 It should test the foundation of the entire app and be run on startup for validation at runtime.
 It should create an Establishment, a Customer, two Accounts for the Customer: Checking and Saving, and generate Transactions for those accounts.
 Once I was able to wire all this up, I engaged strictly in TDD, writing new code from the foundational test.
 I'll continue to engage in that behavior going forward.